kamialie/education/README.md

 		| RSS	| Resident Set Size, amount of physical memory (RAM) the precess is using in kilobytes	|
 		| START	| Time when process has started; over 24 the date is used								|

-+ `top` - continuously updating (default 3 seconds) display of system processes in order of process activity System summary contains the following info:
++ `top` - continuously updating (default 3 seconds) display of system processes in order of process activity.
+System summary contains the following info:

 	| Row	| Field			| Meaning										|